 This isn’t a brand.
 It’s a category mistake.
 A teether straight from the freezer feels like the right move when your baby is in pain at 2 a.m., but if it’s frozen solid, the surface is too hard and can actually bruise sore gum tissue.
 The AAP recommends chilling teethers in the fridge, not the freezer.

-If you want maximum cooling, pop a wet washcloth in the fridge for an hour or use the Haakaa above (which holds cool temperature without going rock-hard).
+If you want maximum cooling, pop a wet washcloth in the fridge for an hour or use the Matchstick Monkey above (which holds cool temperature without going rock-hard).
 Skip ice.
 Frozen breast-milk popsicles in a mesh feeder are okay if your baby is already on solids, but a hard frozen ring is not.

 Teething Safety: A Quick Checklist